theosaulus/ANNDL-Image_Classification/README.md

 # AN2DL-CHALLENGES
-Challenges done as part of the course of Artificial Neural Networks and Deep Learning 2021/2022
+Challenge 1 done as part of the course of Artificial Neural Networks and Deep Learning 2021/2022